eProsima/Integration-Service-docs/docs/dynamicdata.rst

 ------------------------------------

 There are two ways to declare *Dynamic Data Types* in *Integration Service*.
-They could be created using :ref:`IS Types Libraries <Types Library>` or they can be declared directly as :ref:`Fast-RTPS XML Types <IS Types configuration>` in the :ref:`XML configuration file <configuration>`.
+They could be created using :ref:`IS Types Libraries <Types Library>`, or they can be declared directly as :ref:`Fast-RTPS XML Types <IS Types configuration>` in the :ref:`XML configuration file <configuration>`.

 .. literalinclude:: configuration.xml